syncfusion-content/winui-docs/winui/TreeGrid/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Below are the list of column types provided in SfDataGrid.
+Below are the list of column types provided in SfTreeGrid.

 <table>
 <tr>